 The instructions given in the guide (§ 63) are particularly important for electrical products which are dealt with in the series of standards DIN EN 60335: "Safety of electrical appliances for domestic use and similar purposes".

-In household appliances, which can be used both as a means of work (commercial) and as a consumer product (in households), so-called migration products, the manufacturer decides which directive applies.
+In household appliances that can be used both as a means of work (commercial) and as a consumer product (in households) - so-called migration products - the manufacturer decides which directive applies.
 If the manufacturer states in the operating instructions or in the declaration of conformity that the appliance is intended for domestic use, this appliance is assigned to the Low Voltage Directive.
 This means that the device must meet the safety and health requirements of the low-voltage directive.
 In addition, the conformity assessment procedure shall be carried out in accordance with the provisions of the Low Voltage Directive.
-If the manufacturer determines the device for commercial use, the machine guideline is to be applied.
+If the manufacturer determines the device for commercial use, the Machinery Directive is to be applied.

 Both the Low Voltage Directive and the Machinery Directive fully cover all hazards arising from an electrical product that is also a machine in the sense of the Machinery Directive.
 Therefore only the Low Voltage Directive 2014/35/EU or the Machinery Directive 2006/42/EC may be listed in the declaration of conformity.